The Snow on the Footsteps (1923 film)

+French movie poster for The Snow on the Footsteps.

 The Snow on the Footsteps (French: La neige sur les pas) is a 1923 French silent drama film directed by Henri Étiévant and starring Victor Francen, Germaine Fontanes and Simone Guy.
 It is based on the 1911 novel of the same title by Henry Bordeaux, later adapted into a 1942 sound film.